 - Mom & Mind Podcast and be sure to connect with the show and Dr. Kat via social media (Facebook, Instagram, and Twitter).

 - How to connect with a size-friendly healthcare provider.

 - What Is Birth Trauma And How To Heal

 Katayune Kaeni, Psy.D., is a psychologist specializing in perinatal mental health and the creator and host of the Mom & Mind Podcast.
 Dr. Kat supports mothers and families in her private practice in Southern California.
 She is a board member of Postpartum Support and was a subject matter expert for PSI certification exam development.
 She offers training in perinatal mental health to healthcare providers in her community.

 Thank You To Our Sponsors:

 Finding the perfect nursing bra is like finding a unicorn in the wild.
 They have to be soft, comfortable, and easy to maneuver when you have a baby who’s ready to eat!
 Mamas, who are a size 2XL or smaller, I’m happy to say I’ve found your unicorn!
-Kindred Bravely offers a wide variety of styles perfect for pregnancy and nursing.
-Use coupon code PLUSMOMMY20 and go to kindredbravely.com to find your unicorn and get 20% off!
+Kindred Bravely offers a wide variety of styles perfect for pregnancy and nursing. kindredbravely.com

 My Plus Size Pregnancy Guide

-Use coupon code PlusMommy to receive 20% off the My Plus Size Pregnancy Guide that covers everything you could want to know about having a plus size pregnancy.
+Use coupon code PlusMommy to receive 20% off the My Plus Size Pregnancy Guide.
+This guide covers everything you could want to know about having a plus size pregnancy.
 Stop Googling and start feeling empowered today!